mrfinnsmith/FrisConnections/README.md

 3. **Modify styling**: Update colors and fonts in `globals.css` and Tailwind config
 4. **Add city data**: Populate database with location-specific puzzle content

-The game mechanics and technical infrastructure remain the same - only the content and branding need customization.
+The game mechanics, past puzzles system, and technical infrastructure remain the same - only the content and branding need customization.

 ## Technical Decisions